 Aneurysms affect roughly 2% of the population, but most of us are lucky enough never to have one burst.
-This list is of some of the celebs that have had an aneurysm (aortic or cerebral) – some have been lucky not to die, others, well, not so much.
+This list is of some of the famous people that have had an aneurysm (aortic or cerebral).
+Some have been lucky to survive, others, well, not so much.

 - Albert Einstein (1955).
 Died of an abdominal aortic aneurysm.
 See, you can be a genius and have an aneurysm.
 I could have told you that.

 - Quincy Jones (1974) Suffered a burst brain aneurysm and survived.

 - Bill Berry (1995) The irony of Bill Berry collapsing onstage with R.E.M due to a berry aneurysm is probably not lost on him.

 - Sharon Stone (2001) Didn’t die of a cerebral aneurysm.
 See, you can be a red hot mama and have an aneurysm.
 I could have also told you that.